 Depending on the health inspector or your city’s health laws, the presence of mold or slime could lead to a critical violation.
 Citations are extremely bad for business.
 If your sanitation score is posted publicly, as it is in most cities, you could face a severe loss of customers.

 Keeping your air filters clean is one way you can help prevent the growth of mold and slime.
 Air filters trap many of the particles they feed on.
+At Easy Ice, we recommend employees clean air filters every week to prevent a dirty ice machine.
+Air filter are easy to clean.
+Simply spray warm water on them and rinse away any dirt.
+After they’re clean, allow the filter to air dry.

 Another way to prevent growth is by installing an ozone generator.
 Ozone is a naturally occurring gas that is generated by sunlight and lightning.
 It works 3000 times faster than chlorine and disperses into the air as clean oxygen, so it doesn’t require rinsing.